 Political practitioners immerse themselves in the Carolina community, drawing on the University’s intellectual resources while interacting with students and leading a not-for-credit study group.

-The Institute is hosting two Visiting Fellows – Governor Pat McCrory and US Congressman Mike McIntyre – for the Spring 2019 semester.
+The Institute is hosting two Visiting Fellows – Mayor Bill Bell and Secretary Phil Kirk – for the Fall 2019 semester.

 With questions about the Program or to schedule an office hours appointment with the Fellows, please contact email@example.com.